Bondmonger/charactergenerator/README.md

 # charactergenerator
-My first big python project, this generates attributes for 1e AD&amp;D characters
+My first python project, or at least the first one that'll end up getting a user interface.
+This generates attributes for 1e AD&D characters